Karan6354/Spam_Email_Detection/README.md

 These preprocessing steps helped improve the quality of the dataset and enhance the performance of the model.

+### Model Code

+You can find the complete code for training the model and further details on data processing and model training in the following [Jupyter Notebook](https://github.com/Karan6354/Spam_Email_Detection/blob/main/Email_Spam_Detection.ipynb).

 ### Model Training